Video Conferencing at UIW

 - How to participate in a breakout room

-To use Zoom in Canvas, simply add it to your course navigation bar through your course settings.
-View the resources below for an overview and how to get started.
+To use Zoom in Canvas, simply add it to your course navigation bar through your course settings menu.

 Focus mode is designed with the digital learning environment in mind, allowing students to stay attentive or work on their tasks while under supervision, without being distracted by others and their tasks.